TadeeshaNithesh/BITS-Compitition/README.md

 # How to use this.
 go to https://www.onlinegdb.com/online_c_compiler website.

-copy the code of BITS upload here and paste it on the website.
+copy the code of BITS upload.cpp here and paste it on the website.

 click run in the website.